An Iconic Heavy Hitter Algorithm Made Private: Introduction

 \section{Introduction}

 Identifying the most frequent elements of a dataset (commonly referred to as ``heavy hitters'') is a cornerstone problem in data analysis~\cite{cormode2008finding}.
-In modern systems, this task often arises on massive data streams, where items arrive continuously and must be processed online under strict memory and time constraints.
-Notable techniques include counter-based methods~\cite{misra1982finding,mitzenmacher2012hierarchical} and linear sketches~\cite{charikar2002finding,cormode2005improved}.
-However, a defining characteristic of such streams is that they are frequently derived from sensitive user activity~\cite{wang2021continuous}, and the classic techniques do not provide update-level privacy.
+In modern systems, this task commonly arises on massive data streams, where items arrive continuously and must be processed online under strict memory and time constraints.
+Prominent solutions include counter-based methods~\cite{misra1982finding,mitzenmacher2012hierarchical} and linear sketches~\cite{charikar2002finding,cormode2005improved}.
+However, data streams are often derived from sensitive user activity~\cite{wang2021continuous}, and the classic techniques do not provide adequate privacy.

-Recent work seeks to retrofit these algorithms with \textit{differential privacy} ($\diffpriv$), aiming for minimal overhead and limited impact on utility~\cite{biswas2024differentially,lebeda2023better,pagh2022improved,zhao2022differentially}.
-At a high level, $\diffpriv$ ensures that the outcome of an analysis is stable under small changes to the underlying dataset, thereby limiting what can be inferred about any single update.
-This line of inquiry commonly adopts the \emph{single-observation} streaming model: the stream is processed in one pass and a single $\diffpriv$ summary is released.
-This setting aligns with widely deployed analytics pipelines that aggregate large volumes of data and publish sanitized summaries under a fixed privacy budget.
+Recent work seeks to retrofit these algorithms with \textit{differential privacy} ($\diffpriv$) guarantees, aiming for minimal overhead and limited impact on utility~\cite{biswas2024differentially,lebeda2023better,pagh2022improved,zhao2022differentially}.
+At a high level, $\diffpriv$ ensures that the outcome of an analysis does not change significantly under small changes to the underlying dataset, thereby limiting what can be inferred about any single update.
+This line of inquiry commonly adopts the \emph{single-observation} streaming model: the stream is processed in one pass and a single $\diffpriv$ solution is released.
+The setting reflects common analytics pipelines that aggregate large volumes of data and publish sanitized summaries under a fixed privacy budget.